Aiishwarya01/weather-dashboard-api/README.md

 ---
 ## 📌 Overview

-- Built using **Power BI Desktop**
-- Data Source: Live API endpoint (weather data)
-- Method: Web connection (`Get Data > Web`)
+This project demonstrates the use of **Power BI** to visualize **real-time weather data** by connecting to a live weather API via the web connector.

-- Displays real-time metrics such as:
+The dataset includes key atmospheric metrics such as:
-  - Temperature
+- **Temperature (°C)**
-  - Humidity
+- **Humidity (%)**
-  - Wind Speed
+- **Wind Speed (km/h)**
+- **Pressure (hPa)**
-  - Weather Description
+- **Visibility (km)**
-  - Pressure, Visibility, Cloud Cover, etc.
+- **Cloud Cover (%)**
+- **Weather Description** (e.g., Clear, Rainy, Cloudy)

+The dashboard connects to a live API and can be refreshed to display the most recent weather conditions automatically.
+It monitors **real-time weather in 6 selected Indian cities**, making it valuable for localized weather tracking.

+> **Cities included**: Bangalore, Mumbai, Hyderabad, Lucknow, Ajmer, and Noida.

+This dashboard is particularly useful for industries such as **travel, agriculture, logistics**, and **city planning**, where real-time weather insights are crucial for operations and decision-making.

 ---
 ## 🧠 Insights

 The dashboard offers visibility into:
 - Current weather conditions at a glance
 - Temperature trend over time
 - Humidity and comfort index
 - Wind speed & direction monitoring
 - Pressure & storm indicators
 - Visibility conditions
 - Cloud cover & weather type
 - Multi-city comparison
 - Real-time weather alerts

 ---
 ## ⚙️ Tools & Technologies

 - Power BI Desktop
 - API Integration (`Web` connector)
 - Data Modeling